christophernhill/fall-2021-12.010/looking-at-bits/README.md

-Example python for shwing bit patterns for integer and floating-point number.
+Example python for showing bit patterns for integer and floating-point number.